dxtucson/VoiceRecordView/README.md

 # VoiceRecordView

-Try to mimic Instagram's voice record bar.
+This code tries to mimic Instagram's voice record bar.
 <br>
 If your company asked you to sample sound in decibel and draw little bars with animation, this is it!